scottchiefbaker/slt/README.md

 The format for the `slt` datastore is a key/value text file separated by either `=` or `:`.
 See the `datastore_example.txt` for an example file.
-The file format is based on simplified `.ini` format.
+The file format is based on simplified `.ini` format and is designed to be _human_ readable.

 ### ✨ Usage